sshahverdian/sshahverdian.github.io/index.md

-### This website is a first attempt at collecting musical and literary resources for friends and strangers to enjoy ###

-I like old timey music.
-Here is a list of tunes with links to my favorite versions.
-You should learn them.
-All of them.

-<a href ="https://www.youtube.com/watch?v=lYh0LyhTj_Q"> I get my whiskey from Rockingham</a> Bruce Molsky.

-<a href ="https://www.youtube.com/watch?v=jxmtrd0H8og"> Jack of Diamonds</a> Bruce Molsky.

-<a href ="https://www.youtube.com/watch?v=VerYTG1MlhE&list=PLuyJzev9Xki1k2t9YB1geYq0CXl3-NhCQ"> Pretty saro </a>Tatiana Hargreaves.

-<a href ="https://www.youtube.com/watch?v=kuhtMnm6KjM"> Bury me not on the lone prairie</a> Bruce Molsky.

-<a href ="https://www.youtube.com/watch?v=d6jh1vqNvMs">The Blackest Crow</a> Bruce Molsky
+### This website is a first attempt at creating an online resource of tunes we all ought to play together.
+You'll find a list of tunes, and a growing collection of links to videos and/or recordings as well as tabs and sheet music.
+There are many such lists already out there, this is simply the list of tunes I already know and would love to play with you too.

+I like fiddle tunes, especially old-time tunes and Irish tunes, so that's mostly what you'll find here.
+You should learn them!
+If there are some tunes you know that you'd like to see up here, let me know and I'll put them up.

 <!--[List of Books](pdf resources\List of Books.docx)